 McLean Hospital 115 Mill Street Belmont, MA 02478

-For more than 40 years, the Alcohol and Drug Abuse Inpatient Program has been providing care for patients with substance use disorders with and without other co-occurring psychiatric conditions such as major depression, anxiety disorders, bipolar disorder, and post-traumatic stress disorder.
+For more than 40 years, the Alcohol and Drug Abuse Inpatient Program has been providing care for patients with substance use disorders with and without other coexisting mental health conditions such as depression, anxiety, bipolar disorder, and post-traumatic stress disorder.
 Located in Proctor House on McLean’s Belmont campus, the program offers a safe and secure environment that is conducive to helping patients focus on addiction treatment and recovery.

 Our team of highly trained clinicians and support staff specialize in treatment for drug and alcohol abuse and related mental health disorders and are devoted to improving the quality of life of patients and their families.
 Our 24-hour care also includes available emergency psychiatric and medical personnel.

 Covered by most health insurance providers, our program is appropriate for individuals ages 18 and older who are living with addiction.
-Our short-term care is ideal for patients focusing on stabilization, detoxification, and recovery.
 The average length of stay for the inpatient program is 3-5 days.